 Here you find a night-time bar with a few people inside.
 The inside light is spilling out onto the street corner through very big windows and brightens the area a bit.
 In short: It is a dimly lit, deserted street corner by night just like in Mary McIntyre’s photo.

 I know Edward Hopper’s Nighthawks from a book by José M. Parramon (Effects and Tricks – Painting Nightscapes with Artificial Light, Barcelona 2000, p.6).
 On the same page Parramon quotes the famous French poet Baudelaire (1821-1867) on the subject of nocturnal painting:

 “It was not in vain that Baudelaire said the following in a poem called Windows in his collection Spleen of Paris: ‘There is nothing more profound, more mysterious, more fruitful, more shadowed, more shining than an illuminated window … What I was able to see under the sun is always less interesting …’.”

 According to this, nocturnal pictures are more interesting because you cannot see things clearly.
 Lots of things are hidden.
 This makes the pictures more mysterious.
 I can agree with that.

 Regarding Mary McIntyre’s picture, I – again! – simply assumed it showed a street corner in a city like in Hopper’s painting.
 Why?
 It could be in a village in the country.
 That’s what the brain does.
-It just jumps to conclusion.
+It just jumps to conclusions.
 But really, you never know until you really know, do you?